 - Embrace the fact that you will get wet and you will get muddy; especially your feet and lower legs.

 - Don't wear your favourite new shoes, if you have a suitable old backup pair.

 - If you're not planning on wearing leggings, just shorts, consider wearing compression socks, to avoid chafing.

 - Please wear proper trail or fell running shoes.
 Ideally, these will have reasonably long studs to cope with the slippery mud.

-- Bring some warm dry clothes, incl. socks and shoes, to change into at the bag-drop / race finish.
+- Bring some warm dry clothes, incl. socks and shoes, to change into after you have finished racing.

-Although we have advised being prepared to run with full FRA kit, this is not mandatory for this medium distance race, and the weather is forecast to be reasonably mild for the time of year.
+Although we have advised being prepared to run with full FRA kit, this is not mandatory for this medium distance race.
 So, we suggest the following:

 - A long sleeved base layer, and either another long sleeved or else a short sleeved top over it.